2005 Football League One play-off final: Background

 Neale Cooper, the Hartlepool manager, left the club in May 2005 "by mutual consent" with his side needing only a draw in their final league game to secure a place in the play-offs.
 Martin Scott took over as caretaker manager, and led Hartlepool to the play-offs after securing a 2–2 draw against Bournemouth.
 His counterpart for the final, Paul Sturrock, had taken over with Sheffield Wednesday in September 2004 with the club in 14th place in League One.

 This was the fifth time in six years that Hartlepool had been involved in the play-offs but the first time they had progressed to the final.
 They had been promoted to the third tier when they finished as runners-up in the 2002–03 Third Division season but had never played in the second tier of English football.
 Sheffield Wednesday were making their first appearance in the play-offs and had played in League One since suffering relegation in 2002–03 season.
 In the matches between the clubs during the regular season, both teams won their home games, with Sheffield Wednesday winning 2–0 at Hillsborough in November 2004 and Hartlepool winning 3–0 at Victoria Park the following April.
-Boyd was the leading scorer for Hartlepool with 26 goals in all competitions (22 in the league, 3 in the FA Cup and 1 in the League Cup), followed by Porter with 15 (14 in the league and 1 in the FA Cup) and Antony Sweeney with 14 (13 in the league and 1 in the League Cup).
+Boyd was the leading scorer for Hartlepool with 29 goals in all competitions (22 in the regular league season, 2 in the play-offs, 3 in the FA Cup, 1 in the League Cup and 1 in the Football League Trophy.), followed by Porter with 15 (14 in the league and 1 in the FA Cup) and Antony Sweeney with 14 (13 in the league and 1 in the League Cup).
 Steven MacLean was leading marksman for Sheffield Wednesday having scored 18 goals (all in the league) during the regular season.

 Sheffield Wednesday were considered favourites to win the match by bookmakers.
 Both teams adopted a 4–4–2 formation.
 The match was broadcast live in the United Kingdom on Sky Sports.